AndreasGraeff/contentbox-gallerybuilder/README.md

 ##Version 0.0.1

 ##TODO
-- use ckeditor for selection of thumb and image in "Edit Image"
 - delete functions
 - build gallerybuilder widget to render the gallery
 - enhance README and Docs
 - build function getUserDefaultEditor or inject baseContentHandler
+- have default value to select gallery in edit image